Tanvidhoka05/Meta-Ad-performance-Dashboard/README.md

 * Users.csv
 ---
 <img width="906" height="513" alt="image" src="https://github.com/user-attachments/assets/8ba16c17-2c50-4f43-852f-527f6b1feaed" />

+---

 ## 🚀 How to Use
-* Download the .pbix file from the repository
+* Download the .pbix and data files from the repository
-* Open in Power BI Desktop
+* Open in Power BI Desktop and import all the data files
 * Interact with filters and visuals to explore insights

 ## 🔍 Key Insights